troupe/troupe.github.io/_posts/2013-05-22-live-collections.md

 Obviously we've had to gloss over a few details; here's a few things to look out for:

-1. _Views need to respond to non-UI change events_: You may need to make changes if your view code responds to UI changes instead of collection/model changes.
-In the TodoMVC example, the delete code needed to be modified in order for push deleted to show in the UI.
+1. _Views need to respond to non-UI-driven change events_: You may need to make changes if your view code responds to UI changes instead of collection/model changes.
+In the TodoMVC example, the remove model code needed to be modified in order for push deleted to show in the UI.
 We highly recommend [Marionette.js](http://marionettejs.com/)  to ease pain here.

 1. _Event ordering_: Sometimes the client will receive Faye events before the RESTful operation that caused the event has completed, other times not.
 Don't make any assumptions about the order and timing of events.
 Read how we deal with some of these problems in the next section.